Sly Stone, Sly and the Family Stone frontman, dies at 82

 Stone had recently completed a screenplay for his life story, according to his family.

 In 2023, the music legend let fans get a rare look into his world by releasing a memoir titled "Thank You (Falettinme Be Mice Elf Agin)" — also the title of one of his greatest hits.
-The book, co-written with music journalist Ben Greenman, detailed his revolutionary music style and also the addictions which took him out of the spotlight.
+The book, co-written with music journalist Ben Greenman, detailed his revolutionary music style and also his struggle with drug addiction, which took him out of the spotlight for many years.

 Ahmir "Questlove" Thompson, the musician and filmmaker who founded the company that published Stone's memoir, said in an interview with CBS News in 2023 that Stone "knew which buttons to push to not only make his musicians better, but also how we would receive it."